Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Williams' 102 rushing yards in his single career matchup against the Chiefs are 51.5 more yards than his over/under in Saturday's game.
+- Williams' 102 rushing yards in his lone career matchup against the Chiefs are 51.5 more yards than his over/under in Saturday's game.

 - Williams did not have a touchdown run in that matchup against the Chiefs.

-- In terms of defending against the run, the Chiefs are 17th in the league, conceding 113.0 yards per game.
+- The Chiefs have the NFL's 17th-ranked defense against the run, surrendering 113.0 yards per game.

-- The Broncos are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).
+- Williams and the Broncos will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Against the Chargers last week, Williams rushed 14 times for 30 yards.
+- In last week's contest against the Chargers, Williams carried the ball 14 times for 30 yards.

-- In his last three games, Williams has taken 36 carries for 114 yards (38.0 per game) and one touchdown.
+- In his last three games, Williams has rushed for 114 yards (38.0 per game) on 36 carries with one touchdown.

 Williams' Denver Teammates